stuerp/foo_midi/README.md

 - v2.19.0.0-alpha6, 2025-xx-xx
   - New: **midi_plug_in** info tag that contains the name of the active plug-in when a player supports it.
+  - New: FluidSynth can be configured using a configuration file.
+    - Specify the path to the file on the **MIDI Player / Paths** preferences page.
+    - Empty lines and lines starting with '#' are ignored.
+    - Each line contains one setting in the following format: `name` *spaces* `value`.
+    - Any valid setting will override the foo_midi defaults or values set in the Preferences.
+    - An example file is included in the component directory.
+    - Refer to [FluidSettings](https://www.fluidsynth.org/api/fluidsettings.xml) for possible values.
   - Improved: Support for Unicode paths.

 - You can read the full history [here](docs/History.md).